rapid7/metasploit-framework/documentation/modules/auxiliary/admin/kerberos/inspect_ticket.md

               Signature: \x71\x0b\xb1\x83\x85\x82\x57\xf4\x10\x21\xbd\x7e
 ```

-Both these examples Are printing the contents of the same ccache file and showing the difference in output if you have the decryption key available.
+Both of these examples are printing the contents of the same ccache file and showing the difference in output if you have the decryption key available.